HALE VETERINARY CLINIC

 Gum Chewer Syndrome Also known as traumatic buccal or sublingual granulomas, this condition arises when animals chew on the lining of their cheek or excess tissue under the tongue.
 Once bitten, the tissue becomes inflamed and enlarged, making it hard for the animal to avoid chewing on it more, causing more inflammation and pain.

-Enamel Hypocalcification If the cells responsible for the production of dental enamel are prevented from doing their job properly, enamel hypocalcifation is the result.
+Enamel Hypoplasia If the cells responsible for the production of dental enamel are prevented from doing their job properly, enamel hypoplasia is the result.

 FELINE ISSUES